cmcmA20/cubical-mini/CONTRIBUTING.md

   Do not import and do not use Agda primitives/builtins from `Agda.Builtin.*` and the like.

-  In other modules you can import anything but `Prim`.
+  In other modules you must avoid importing `Prim`.
   Do not import and do not use Agda primitives/builtins from `Agda.Builtin.*` and the like.